2023-05-16

 This document only marginally covers the latter, namely changes to floating point types and their implications for the C library, simply because that is not my domain of expertise.

 Unfortunately, the versions thereafter and in particular the final document fall under the weird ISO laws and can’t be made available.
-Nevertheless changes to this should be merely editorial; I will try to properly reflect them, here.

 There are a lot of impacted headers by the changes,